Register a birth

 - Forename(s) and surname

 - Place of birth.
-The town or parish if born on the Isle of Man, otherwise the country as it was known at the time of his birth
+If born on the Isle of Man this will be used, otherwise the country as it was known at the time of his birth

 - Occupation.
 When a parent is not currently employed outside the home, the most recently held previous occupation should be given.
-'Unemployed' cannot be entered in the Register of Births.
+'Homemaker' is an acceptable term for a non-married man or 'Househusband' for a married man working in the family home

 - Usual address